► The CAR lowdown on the Lambo Huracan

 The 0-62mph sprint for the coupe is over with in 2.9sec – the same time as the Performante – and on to a max speed of 202mph.
-The Spyder achieves the sprint in 3.1sec, the RWD model in 3.3sec and has the same top speed as the coupe.
+The Spyder achieves the sprint in 3.1sec, the RWD model in 3.3sec and the RWD Spyder in 3.5sec.

 Still a brute then…